 Click on the above image for an XXL-sized view (800 x 597 pixels)

 But this "Special" is special in more ways than one.
-Just for startes, its hand-hammered aluminum body is a work of art: up front it looks very much like a vintage Indy racer; in the back it looks extremely strong and masculine, almost unpenetrable!
+Just for starters, its hand-hammered aluminum body is a work of art: up front it looks very much like a vintage Indy racer; out back it appears extremely strong and masculine, almost fortress-like!

-Most important, carrying a period-correct Mercedes VIN, the CadMerc is titled as a 1955 Mercedes-Benz and thus elegible for Y.O.M license plates and collector car insurance
+Most importantly, the CadMerc is titled as a 1955 Mercedes-Benz and thus eligible for period license plates and collector car insurance.

 Click on the above image for an XXL-sized view (800 x 600 pixels)

-Equipped with a beautiful, Duvall-inspired winshield plus fold-down dual Brooklands screens, chrome wire wheels shod with brand new, super tall, gum dipped Firestones, and a perfect, dark blue Mercedes leather interior, the CadMerc also features an array of mindboggling details, such as an engine-turned dash with airplane-like gauges, aluminum shift gate, sprint car steering wheel, and old racing badges.
+Equipped with a beautiful, Duvall-inspired windshield plus fold-down dual Brooklands screens, chrome wire wheels shod with brand new, super tall, gum dipped Firestones, and a perfect, dark blue Mercedes leather interior, the CadMerc also features an array of mindboggling details, such as an engine-turned dash with aircraft-inspired gauges, aluminum shift gate, sprint car steering wheel, and old racing badges.

 Click on the above image for an XXL-sized view (800 x 572 pixels)

-The CadMerc's armardillo-like rear shell hides gullwings that, when errected, give access to a midship-mounted 500 cubic inch Cadillac V8 engine!
-While this power plant is nearly as powerful as Mercedes' Kompressor Motoren of the late 1930s, the US mill delivers unmatched reliability!
+The CadMerc's armardillo-like rear shell reveals gull wings that give access to a midship-mounted, 500 cubic inch Cadillac V8 engine!
+While this power plant is nearly as powerful as Mercedes' Kompressor Motoren of the late 1930s, the US mill delivers unmatched reliability.

 Click on the above image for an XXL-sized view (800 x 593 pixels)

-Well, looking like an escape from the Third Reich's land speed trials held on the Autobahn, you may perhaps wonder what it's like driving this lightweight roadster.
+Well, looking like an escapee from Der Führer's Rekordfahrten trials held on the Autobahn, you may perhaps wonder what it's like driving this lightweight roadster.
 Is it even streetable?

 Click on the above image for an XXL-sized view (800 x 600 pixels)